Soma-dev0808/swiftStreetView/README.md

 This application allows user to explore where they want, and provide some nice functionalities to have a plan of future trip or adventure.

+## Why created this app

+This app was mainly created to show my skill in mobile development, and acquire great opportunity to work in iOS development industry.

+I've been working as web developer for 1yr anf half, and as mobile developer for half year.

+This app was developed after watching of some tutorials to have fundamental skills for swift.

+The duration of developing this application is 1 week(7 hrs of work per day)